All Sources

 Zoom has transitioned from a single product to a platform (Zoom Phone, contact center, team chat) with a strong balance sheet (cash, no debt) and a valuable stake in Anthropic.
 Growth is accelerating, and it is winning in Office 365 accounts.
 Valuation is attractive at low teens free cash flow multiple.

-ZM LONG
+ZM WATCH

 Bullish on Omnicell due to refresh cycle.